Volume 71, Number 5, September 2005

 Quantum Griffiths effects in metallic systems

 Department of Physics, Boston University - Boston, MA 02215, USA

 2 IBM Almaden Research Center - San Jose, CA 95120-6090, USA

-received 2 May 2005; accepted 27 June 2005
+Accepted: 27 June 2005

 We show that two apparently contradictory theories on the existence of Griffiths-McCoy singularities in magnetic metallic systems (see Castro Neto A. H. and Jones B. A., Phys.
 Rev. B 62 (2000) 14975 and Millis A. J., Morr D. and Schmalian J., Phys.
 Rev. B 66 (2002) 174433) are in fact mathematically equivalent.
 We discuss the generic phase diagram of the problem and show that there is a non-universal crossover temperature range where power law behavior (Griffiths-McCoy behavior) is expected.
-For T<T* power law behavior ceases to exist due to the destruction of quantum effects generated by the dissipation in the metallic environment.
+For power law behavior ceases to exist due to the destruction of quantum effects generated by the dissipation in the metallic environment.
 We show that T* is an analogue of the Kondo temperature and is controlled by non-universal couplings.

-© EDP Sciences 2005
+© EDP Sciences, 2005